yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 | `callbackPaymentState` | It's a function that returns the current payment process.
 You don't need to send this function if you don't need the result.                                                              |
 | `merchantSessionId`    | An identifier used by the merchant to track the payment.                                                                                                                                  |

-The possible states returned by the `callbackPaymentState` are presented below:
+The following are the possible states returned by the `callbackPaymentState`:

 ```kotlin
 const val PAYMENT_STATE_SUCCEEDED = "SUCCEEDED"